alexpolt/alexpolt.github.io/src/atomic-data.md

   In the above image the cat is an object.
 The object lifetime problem in multithreaded programming is fundamental because at any point in time shared data could be accessed by a thread.
 Even using locks won't be of great service here.
+Again, GC, hazard pointers or using  shared_ptr can help, but they all are not ideal.
+GC needs a stop-the-world pause, hazard pointers require checking all threads, reference counting is a performance hit and might break out of control.

+  Now it is time for me to introduce atomic_data that is a good compromise between having a lock-free data structure and avoiding the ABA and lifetime issues.